YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - technical control: like access control list.
 - physical control: mantrap, biometric device

+# when actual practices not follow security policies
+- sign that the policies are not up-to-date
+- evaluates and make changes to the security policies

 # MegaPing
 Windows GUI tool, do ping sweeps and port scans